Permit System Aims to Protect Wilderness Areas in the Central Cascades

 - Permits released on a rolling basis seven days prior to the start of a trip.

-There is one day-use permit.
-An initial allocation was released in early April and the remainder will be available on a rolling basis, seven days prior to the start of a trip.
+There is one day-use permit; these are released on a rolling basis—10 days and two days prior to the start of a trip.

 Will the Northwest Forest Pass or daily recreation pass be required at trailheads?